 ConvertKit’s Creator plan has key tools for more experienced email marketers.
 On this plan, you can automate how and when emails are sent, choose from more than 70 third-party integrations, and even migrate contact lists and campaigns from rival services.

 However, a notable absence from the available features is campaign analytics and reporting.
 For me, the fact that you have to go all the way up to the highest-paid plan before you can access simple open and click rate reporting is a major pitfall of ConvertKit.
 Many rival services, including MailerLite, offer this on their Free plans.
-MailerLite’s free plan offers analytics and email campaign reports, as well as full access to all its features, which isn’t something you see that often.
+MailerLite’s free plan1 offers analytics and email campaign reports, as well as full access to all its features, which isn’t something you see that often.

 Again, a big plus of ConvertKit is its simplicity.
 Its email editor is easy to use and comes with tons of available templates – it’s one of the reasons I gave it a 4.0* out of 5 in my ConvertKit review.
 So if you’re new to email marketing and are looking for a quick, straightforward solution, ConvertKit works just fine.
 But if you want to send out eye-catching emails that focus on visuals like photos or graphic design, this won’t be enough.
 You’re better off with a service that comes with a visual drag-and-drop editor, like Benchmark.

 As far as value goes, ConverKit’s Creator plan starts at $29.00 for up to 1,000 subscribers, which is pretty expensive considering it doesn’t offer the range of advanced features that many rival services boast.
-Benchmark’s Pro plan, for example, costs $8.00 a month for 1,000 subscribers, and includes high-quality reporting, automation, and a lead generation tool.
+Benchmark’s Pro plan1, for example, costs $8.00 a month for 1,000 subscribers, and includes high-quality reporting, automation, and a lead generation tool.
 ConvertKit does, however, offer a discount if you pay annually – the equivalent of two months for free.

 One nice thing about the Creator plan is that you can grow your subscriber list up to 400,000 contacts in small increments without having to commit to a higher-tier plan, so this is a good option for new bloggers or freelancers looking for a cost-effective way to scale their business.
 For example, once you have 10,000 subscribers, you can extend your plan by increments of 5,000 as you grow; from 25,000 subscribers you can scale your plan each time you gain 10,000 contacts.